Maggie Griffin remembers the moment she was inspired to take action.

 Set up for real change, Maggie worked with Kaiser to put her plan into action.
 OSU Extension’s Master Gardener Program gave her the farming skills she needed to plant and harvest crops.
 With the help of fellow students, Maggie grew fresh fruits and vegetables and delivered them to social service centers throughout the city, including a center for pregnant mothers and a community health clinic.

-"Seeing that first person being able to take that bag of produce home, and knowing that through this program we were able to make an impact, is incredibly emotional," she said.
+"Seeing that first person being able to take that bag of produce home, and knowing that through this program we were able to make an impact, is incredibly emotional," she says.

 In the first four months of the program, Maggie delivered close to 1,000 pounds of fresh produce to her neighbors in need.
 She's created a thriving program that can continue for years to come.

-"I was lucky enough to find my passion, but then Ohio State was there to support me," she said.
+"I was lucky enough to find my passion, but then Ohio State was there to support me," she says.
 "I didn't know that I was capable of doing anything like this."